MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsubsection{Ensemble}

 Furthermore, we also employed a simple monitor based on Deep Ensemble Neural Networks \cite{lakshminarayanan_simple_2017} as an additional baseline.
-Our Ensemble monitor employs 10 driving DNNs trained with different weight initializations and training/validation splits of the dataset, but the same hyperparameters.
-The uncertainty score for this monitor is then computed as the standard deviation of the outputs from the individual driving models for each input image.
+Our Ensemble monitor employs 10 driving DNNs trained with different weight initializations and training/validation splits of the dataset, but the same architecture and hyperparameters.
+The ensemble prediction is calculated as the average of the outputs of the individual driving models for each input image.
+Similarly, the uncertainty score for that monitor is computed as the standard deviation of the outputs.
+Thus, we can obtain the uncertainty score using this technique as follows:

+where $u$ is the uncertainty score, $M$ is the number of models used in the ensemble, and $O_i$ is the output from model $i$.

+The computation of the standard deviation elucidates the variance in model predictions, acting as an indicator of uncertainty.
+Higher standard deviation values indicate greater disagreement among the models, potentially highlighting inputs that are more difficult or ambiguous for the DNNs to interpret.
+In practice, this method does not require major architectural changes to the network and has proven to be a good predictor of uncertainty~\cite{weiss2023uncertainty}.
+However, having multiple models is computationally expensive at both training and inference time.